Jimmy Stewart Owns the 1950s, Loves Fatherhood & His Wife, Is Hitchcock's Ideal Hero, & Remains a Man to Emulate. It's Rear Window (1954).

 And then there’s the fact that Mrs. Thorwald hasn’t been in the apartment since the night of the supposed murder…

 Finding the Evidence

 Jeff alerts his friend, Detective Tom Doyle (Wendell Corey) to Thorwald’s crime.
 But Doyle can’t take Jeff’s accusations seriously, as there’s still no solid evidence against Thorwald.

 It’s Lisa who ends up taking a big risk to garner evidence—winning Jeff’s love and respect in the process—by breaking into Thorwald’s apartment one evening while he’s out.
 But Thorwald comes home before Lisa leaves his apartment.
 Jeff, observing the whole situation from his window, calls the police, who luckily arrive on the scene and arrest Lisa before Thorwald harms her.

 As the police question her in Thorwald’s apartment, Lisa motions to Jeff behind her back that she’s found the late Mrs. Thorwald’s wedding ring in the apartment, a solid piece of evidence that Mrs. Thorwald is not, as Mr. Thorwald would like his neighbors to believe, just temporarily away visiting family.

 Unfortunately for Lisa and Jeff, Thorwald picks up on Lisa’s hand motions, and sees Jeff watching everything from his apartment.
-Jeff quickly turns out the lights but it’s too late.
+Jeff quickly turns out the lights.